GlenTiki/xbin-release-action/readme.md

 | `upload_url`    | String  | `true`                | Github release upload url.
 Supplied via create release action |
 | `assets_path`   | String  | `true`                | Path to directory of assets to upload                         |

+## Limitations

+Binaries that are uploaded as release artifacts may need to made executable before usage when downloaded.

 ## License

 MIT.
 See `LICENSE` for more details.